alexsantostx94/portfolio-alex-santos/src/pages/index.md

         content: >-
           Front-End dev in HTML, CSS, javascript as well as JAMstack development.
-I can work with you on existing designs and incorporate elemnts that help your products SEo and outreach.
+I can work with you on existing designs and incorporate elemnts that help your products SEO and outreach.
 template: advanced
 ---